TaSeeMba/PdfMiningInDocker/my_celery/Readme.md

 # Dependencies and running program

-## Required python libraries are:
+## Procedure to install dependent libraries:
-1. Wand (for wand installation you need ImageMagic 6.9.x.x) NOTE: ImageMagic 7.xxx will not work for wand. <br/>
+1. Install Cmake <br/>
-2. pytesseract (You will need to install tesseract and add enviroment path for tesseract) <br/>
+2. Install Visual studio 15 or 17 with C++ compiler <br/>
-3. OpenCV for python. <br/>
+3. Install ImageMagick 6.9.x.x (Don't install version 7.x.x as it is not compatible with wand) ImageMagic 7.xxx will not work for wand. <br/>
-4. pyPDF2 <br/>
+4. Open terminal or cmd and run ```pip install requirements.txt``` <br/>

 ## To Test Pdf Mining USE:
 i.
 Put invoice pdf with name "invoice" in same folder. <br/>